rundeck/rundeck/README.md

 Installation
 ======

-There are several install options: a self-contained jar file, or RPM, or Debian.
+There are several install options: a self-contained war file, or RPM, or Debian.

-To start from the rundeck-launcher.jar, put it in a directory named ~/rundeck, then execute:
+To start from the rundeck-X.Y.war, put it in a directory named ~/rundeck, then execute:

-    java -Xmx1024m -Xms256m -XX:MaxMetaspaceSize=256m -server -jar rundeck-launcher-2.0.0.jar
+    java -Xmx1024m -Xms256m -XX:MaxMetaspaceSize=256m -server -jar rundeck-X.Y.war

 If you'd like to install via RPM, you can use Yum: